Transcenduality/primordis/README.md

 # What's New?

-With v1.2.1, a refined parameters set results in larger organisms (similar to the previous colonies), but which are also able to form more coherent structure.
+With v1.2.2, the particle count has been slightly reduced to 24,000 to address performance issues.

 # 🧬 Primordis